ljbo82/c-cpp-gcc-builder/demos/README.md

  This directory contains example projects using [cpp-project-builder](http://ljbo82.github.io/cpp-project-builder) build system:

+* **`arduino/`**

+    Contains an example of an arduino project using this build system.
+The project can be built also for windows or linux PC.

 * **`c-app/`**

    Contains an example of a pure-C application executable project.